Deeprajshrivastav/spell-corrector/README.md

 # spell-corrector
-Spell-corrector is a GUI application that correct wrong word.
+A simple gui application in python that correct the wrong word.